mpblair/dotfiles/README.md

 dotfiles
 ========

-Wherein I place my idiosyncrasies for the world to see
+Wherein I place my idiosyncrasies for the world to see.